 Dr. Qing Kay Li is a professor of pathology and oncology at the Johns Hopkins University School of Medicine.
 Her areas of clinical expertise include surgical pathology and cytopathology.

 Dr. Li received her medical degree from Tianjin Medical University, and completed her pathology resident training at Albany Medical College, surgical pathology fellowship at University Hospital of Cleveland, and cytopathology fellowship at the University of Michigan Hospital.
-She also had a PhD and cell biology fellowship training at the Cleveland Clinic Foundation.
+She also had a Ph.D. and cell biology fellowship training at the Cleveland Clinic Foundation.

-Dr. Li also serves as editorial board members for several journals, committee member of the American Society of Cytopathology, and study sections of government agents and private organizations.
-She has more than 80 publications and book chapters.
+Dr. Li serves as editorial board member and associated editors for several journals, committee member of the American Society of Cytopathology, and study sections of government agents and private organizations.
+She has more than 140 publications, including book chapters and books.
 Her work has been presented at many national/international meetings.